D-Vikas/D-Vikas/README.md

 ### Hi there, I'm Divya Vikas - 👋

-## I'm a Data Analyst and a Teacher!!
+## I'm a Data Analyst and a Trainer!!

 - 🌱 I’m currently learning Machine Learning and Artificial Intelligence.
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2020 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to read books and play Badminton.